- 1888-2011 (Creation)

 Conditions governing access

-All sound and audio recordings are digitized and can be accessed upon request.
+Digital content of most sound and audio recordings can be accessed upon request.

 Conditions governing reproduction